-This work began with the public engagement process of the 2017 Park, Arts, Recreation, Culture & Conservation (PARCC) Plan update, where the City learned that the community has a strong desire to retain Redmond's distinctive green character and increase the number of trees throughout the city.
+This work began with the public engagement process of the 2017 Park, Arts, Recreation, Culture & Conservation (PARCC) Plan update, where the city learned that the community has a strong desire to retain Redmond's distinctive green character and increase the number of trees throughout the city.
 Tree canopy is part of the City's Environmental Investment Strategies.
-Tree canopy coverage refers to the amount of area in the city that is covered by tree foliage.
+Tree canopy coverage refers to the amount of area in the City that is covered by tree foliage.
+In Redmond, approximately 38 percent of the City is covered in trees.
 The purpose of this plan is to develop the goals, strategies, and an implementation plan to expand tree canopy throughout the City of Redmond on public and private lands.

-Currently there are 4,062 acres of tree canopy Redmond.
+Currently there are 4,062 acres of tree canopy within the City of Redmond.
 This equates to 38.1 percent of Redmond's total area per measurements taken in 2017.
 Overall, tree canopy coverage is declining at a rate of 12 to 13 acres per year as vacant and underutilized parcels continue to develop or redevelop.

-The proposed goal for the plan is to increase Redmond's canopy coverage to 40 percent over a period of 30 years.
+The proposed goal for the plan is to increase the City's canopy coverage to 40 percent over a period of 30 years.
 This goal was set after consulting with the public, Parks and Trails Commission and City Council and evaluating the benefits, time to realize the benefits, costs, and resources.
 Implementation of the goal will be broken into phases in ten-year increments.
 Each phase will take a multipronged approach but will have a strategic focus.
 First is to focus on education to achieve no net loss.
-Second will focus on strategies to increase canopy on public and private lands, and the last phase will focus on strategies to expand and maintain tree canopy to attain 40 percent coverage.
+Second will focus on strategies to increase canopy on public and private lands, and the last the phase will focus on strategies to expand and maintain tree canopy to the attain 40% coverage.